Counterfeit Medicine News for the Week of October 5, 2020

 Medical mask maker 3M reported working with customs and law enforcement agencies to intercept 3.5 million counterfeit respirators worldwide since the pandemic began.

 Other Counterfeit News:

-Jocelyn Lopez-Sanchez of Tucson, Arizona received a 12-year prison sentence for the importing and distributing counterfeit, fentanyl-laced oxycodone pills that caused overdoses and the death of Aaron Francisco Chavez on November 1, 2018.
+Jocelyn Lopez-Sanchez of Tucson, Arizona received a 12-year prison sentence for importing and distributing counterfeit, fentanyl pills that poisoned three party-goers and killed Aaron Francisco Chavez on November 1, 2018.